ngctnnnn/ngctnnnn.github.io/site/posts/computer-vision-for-leukocyte-prediction-2.md

 For ease of visualization, we draw two small circles.
-Our task is to help the computer determine where the center of one of the two circles is.
+Our task is to help the computer determine the center of two circles.
 Pay attention to the circle highlighted in blue and you will see that they have a smaller radius than the radius of the green circle.
 We have estimated the radius distance of the blue circle to be `r = 20 pixels`.

 So, for each pixel that is said to be the edge (with the image on the edge being colored both blue or green), then proceed to draw a new circle with the center at the position in the cell under consideration - call `x = position_row position` and `y = column_position`.